igutekunst/ooc/_sources/api.rst.txt

 Collections
 -----------

 OOC has several functions and built in types that behave like *collections*.
+Collections are objects that contain other objects.
+Their contents can be accessed in variety of ways, depending on the type of collection.

-Collections are objects that support a subset of features such as len, iter, next, get_item, del_item.
+Technically, collections are simply objects that support a subset of features such as len, iter, next, get_item, del_item.

 These functions, if available will work on any collection, but will behave differently.
 For example, append(string, new(String, "world")), is different than append(list, new(String, "world")).
 In the